open-company/open-company-storage/docs/stakeholder-updates.md

 }
 ```

-A "live" stakeholder update can always be shown by showing the intro message (if there is one) and the latest contents
+A "live" or "pending" stakeholder update can always be shown by showing the title, intro message (if there is one) and
- of each of the included sections in the specified order.
-Any section that's in the stakeholder update but is not
+the latest contents of each of the included sections in the specified order, then the outro message (if there is one).
-currently in the dashboard (shouldn't actually happen) should be skipped.
-Any section that's still a placeholder
+When displaying a stakeholder update, any section that's in the stakeholder update but is not currently in the
-should be skipped.
+dashboard (shouldn't actually happen) should be skipped.
+Any section that's still a placeholder should be skipped.

 ## Stakeholder Content Editing / Ordering